Can a Judge Deny a Divorce and Issue Marriage Counseling: 2 Times

 #1.
 When there is the possibility of saving marriage:

-Marriage is a legal as well as a social contract between two people.
-Once this contract is signed, both the husband and wife are bound by law to follow the terms of the agreement.
-A divorce can only happen when both parties agree to dissolve the Marriage.
+Marriage is both a legal and social contract between two people.
+Once this contract is signed, both the husband and wife are bound by law to follow its terms.
+A divorce can occur in both contested and uncontested situations.

 The goal of marriage counselling is to help the couple communicate better, work through their differences and come to a resolution.
 If the couple can resolve their issues, they can continue their marriage.